City of Regina Homepage

 Lead Removal Water Filter Program

 If our records indicate your building is served by a known lead service connection, water testing has been done through a Lead Testing Program and indicated levels above current Health Canada Guidelines, or the City has confirmed your building has a private lead service line, you are eligible to receive a free water filter annually through our Lead Removal Filter Program.
-There are two options available to eligible residents - a free filtered water pitcher or a water filter rebate.
+There are three options available to eligible residents - a free filtered water pitcher, a water filter rebate, or a rebate for purchasing bulk water.

 Free Filtered Water Pitcher